ConnorWhalen/wendletrap/README.md

 # wendletrap
-A script that creates stepmania and clone hero files from midi data
+A script that creates stepmania and clone hero files from midi data.

+There are editors out there that make charting easier than editing midi, but none of them run on MacOS : (.
+Wendletrap lets you create charts in your daw or piano roll tool of choice.
+It requires purpose-built midi data and won't work with actual midi tracks from songs.

+I recommend using a visualizer like [Chart Hero](https://nb48.github.io/chart-hero/) or Stepmania's built-in preview for reviewing your work, since it's hard not to make mistakes working this way.

 ## Setup
 This script was developed using python 3.9.1.